razeenmohamedrasheed/razeenmohamedrasheed/README.md

 <!-- About Me and Interests Section -->
 ## About Me
-I am a dedicated software engineer with over 2 years of professional experience.
+I am a dedicated software engineer with over 3 years of professional experience.
 My journey in the tech world involves crafting robust and innovative full-stack applications.

 ## Interests
 I have a keen interest in exploring cutting-edge technologies such as blockchain, AI, and machine learning.
 My passion lies in creating solutions that leverage these technologies to make a positive impact.

 <!-- Projects Section (Add your projects and descriptions) -->
-## Projects
-- **Project 1:** MutliLanguage Invoice Extractor using Gemini Pro API.
-- **Project 2:** JavaScript GPT , Application that image as a input including plain javascript , Angular(Ng) React and other javascript code and explain in more precise manner .

 <!-- Add more projects as needed -->

 <!-- Conclusion and Call to Action -->